B2-Kumar/Notes/oops.md

         private         NA          NA          NA

 ###### Types of Inheritence
 1. single inheritence - In single inheritance, one class can extend the functionality of another class.
-There is only one parent class and one child class in single inheritances.
+There is only one parent class and one child class in single inheritance.
 2. multilevel inheritence - When a class inherits from a derived class, and the derived class becomes the base class of the new class, it is called multilevel inheritance.
 In multilevel inheritance, there is more than one level.
-3. multiple inheritence - inherit from two or more super class. have more than one parent.
-In multiple inheritance, a class can inherit more than one class.
+3. multiple inheritence - In multiple inheritance, a class can inherit more than one class.
 This means that a single child class can have multiple parent classes in this type of inheritance.
 4. hierarchical inheritence - parent have more than one child.
 In hierarchical inheritance, one class is a base class for more than one derived class.
-5. Hybrid inheritence - combination of two or more inheritence.
-Hybrid inheritance is a combination of more than one type of inheritance.
+5. Hybrid inheritence - It is the combination of more than one type of inheritance.
 For example, A child and parent class relationship that follows multiple and hierarchical inheritances can be called hybrid inheritance.

 Inheritence ambiguity.
 - can be solved using scope resolution operator.

 ###### polymorphism
 Polymorphism is considered one of the important features of Object-Oriented Programming.
 Polymorphism is a concept that allows you to perform a single action in different ways.
 Polymorphism means many forms.
 It is an object-oriented programming concept that refers to the ability of a variable, function, or object to take on multiple forms, which are when the behavior of the same object or function is different in different contexts.

 1. ###### Compile time polymorphism / Static polymorphism.

 - Compile-time polymorphism, also known as static polymorphism or early binding, is a form of polymorphism in object-oriented programming where the method or function to be executed is determined at compile time by the compliler based on the number and types of arguments passed to it.
 This type of polymorphism is achieved through function overloading and operator overloading.
     1. function overloading - When there are multiple functions in a class with the same name but different parameters, these functions are called depending on the number and data types of the parameters.
     Number of parameters can be different or data types of parameters can be different or both.
     Return type must be same.
     2. operator overloading - Operator overloading involves defining how operators behave when used with objects of a class.
 Operators such as +, -, *, /, etc., can be overloaded to work with objects, allowing custom behavior for object interactions.
-For example, you could overload operators for complex numbers, matrices, or vectors to enable arithmetic operations like addition, subtraction, multiplication, and division.
+For example, we can overload operators for complex numbers, matrices, or vectors to enable arithmetic operations like addition, subtraction, multiplication, and division.

     ```cpp
     class Vector {